Deophius/singin/readme.md

   wait for `retry_wait` seconds before retrying.
 * keep_logs: The number of logs to keep before rotating over to an older one.
 * timeout: The timeout in seconds for the request to `url_stu_new`.
+* auto_watchdog: Specifies the state of the watchdog when the program launches.
+If set to false, watchdog will be paused.
+You can control the state with `dbgui` at any time.

 ## Client configuration file